MileHacker Logo

 • Newer resorts and attractions often feature better facilities, like ramps and elevators.

-• In St. John's, sidewalks can be uneven, and curb cuts are not universally present, presenting a challenge for wheelchairs.
+• In St. John's, the walking surfaces can be uneven, and curb cuts are not universally present, presenting a challenge for wheelchairs.

-• Many historical sites, like Nelson's Dockyard, have cobbled paths or multiple levels that can be difficult to navigate.
+• Many historical sites, like Nelson's Dockyard, have cobbled trails or multiple levels that may be challenging to navigate.

 Accessible Transport & Sites